 3. Don’t floor the gas

-4. Improve traction
+4. Add traction

-If you still can’t get your car free, you can next try and improve traction under your wheels.
+If you still can’t get your car free, you can next try and gain traction under your wheels.
 Things such as sandbags, salt, dirt or even kitty litter can be used when your car is stuck in snow.
 Throw several handfuls under your tires for improved traction, then try the gas again.

 5. Get others to help push your car

 If you have other people in your car, or friendly onlookers who can help, simply pushing your car out of the snow can be an easy solution.
 Gently press the gas while the car is being pushed to add additional momentum.
 Safety always comes first, so make sure you’re in forward gear and the ground isn’t too slippery for helpers to push.
 Using snow chains can also help create traction under your tires, making it easier to move through snow and ice.

 Always keep a cool head